toolleeo/cli-apps/README.md

 A set of tools for improving own productivity that do not deserve (at the moment) a specific category.

 * [ancv](https://github.com/alexpovel/ancv) - Renders your (JSON) resume/CV for online & pretty terminal display.
+* [classis](https://github.com/ginschel/classis) - An easy CLI for the terminal fans out there who want to access Open Assistant's API through the terminal or want to use the API in their own aplications.
 * [gdir](https://github.com/pafoster/gdir) - A command line tool which queries Google Directions.
 The tool displays results as human-readable text.
 * [h-m-m](https://github.com/nadrad/h-m-m) - h-m-m (pronounced like the interjection "hmm") is a simple, fast, keyboard-centric terminal-based tool for working with mind maps.
 * [kabmat](https://github.com/PlankCipher/kabmat) - TUI program for managing kanban boards with vim-like keybindings.